 Magnus picked up handfuls of gravel and, one pebble at a time, fired them at the two girls.
 "What the hell, asshole."
 Astrid tossed the stone back at him, catching him square between the eyes.

 As he stumbled between the patch of grass and the road, Hanne stuck out her foot.
 Magnus tumbled headfirst into the gravel, inhaling a mouthful of rocks on impact.
-A familiar cackling filled the air.
-With a face full of dirt, he shot her a glare and spit.
+The recruits cackled.
+It was a sound that had become all too familiar.
+With a face full of dirt, he shot Hanne a glare and spit.

 "Attention!"
 A voice bellowed from out of sight.

 The rookies snapped up and froze, straight as boards, except Magnus, who struggled to peel himself from the earth.